 File photo, Todd Gill, Fayetteville Flyer

-FAYETTEVILLE — World-class cyclocross racing will return to Fayetteville in 2022.
+FAYETTEVILLE — World-class cyclocross racing will return to the city in 2022.

 The Union Cycliste Internationale (UCI) on Monday announced the cyclocross calendar for the 2022-23 season, which includes a World Cup stop at Centennial Park in Fayetteville on Oct.
 16.